dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 So, above examples show how convolution operator works for edge detection, blurring or sharpening the image depending on different kernel values.

-<font color='green'>Mr.I-know-nothing:</font> Master, How does convolution operation help us in ConvNet?
+<span class='green'>Mr.I-know-nothing:</span> Master, How does convolution operation help us in ConvNet?

-<font color='red'>Mr.I-know-everything:</font> Okay, ConvNets take advantage of the fact that input consists of images.
+<span class='red'>Mr.I-know-everything:</span> Okay, ConvNets take advantage of the fact that input consists of images.
 The layers of a ConvNet have neurons arranged in 3 dimensions: width, height, depth. (the word depth here refers to the third dimension of an activation volume, not to the depth of a full Neural Network, which can refer to the total number of layers in a network.)
 For example, consider our example of MNIST where each input is of dimension 28 x 28 x 1 (width, height, depth respectively) or CIFAR-10 (another toy dataset with 10 classes of different categories), the volume has dimensions 32x32x3 (width, height, depth respectively).

 Suppose we apply filter of dimension (5x5x3) to above example of CIFAR-10 with input dimension (32x32x3) it results in output dimesion of (28x28x3) much smaller image than input.
 Hence, reduction in number of pixels than input.